Working with the integration management office (IMO) is critical to successful M&A branding

 But a new brand is just one element in the successful integration of two organizations.
 There are myriad other factors that need to be worked out, including integrating systems, melding cultures, realigning compensation plans, identifying staff redundancies — the list is long, the challenges complex.

 Coordination of these efforts among all systems, departments and policies is typically the job of an integration management office, or IMO.
-IMOs are most often led by consulting firms.
-Many of the biggest firms in the world, including McKinsey, PwC and Deloitte, have IMO practices as part of their M&A advisories.
-For a branding and marketing firm charged with creating a new brand for the newly combined entity, working effectively with an IMO is crucial — but not always easy.
+IMOs are most often led by consulting firms; many of the biggest consultancies in the world, including McKinsey, PwC and Bain, have IMO practices as part of their M&A advisories.
+They have long been standard operating procedure for the mergers of major conglomerates, but are becoming more widespread as M&A activity heats up downmarket, For a branding and marketing firm charged with creating a new brand for the newly combined entity, working effectively with an IMO is crucial — but not always easy.
 The IMO and the branding firm will most often work on parallel paths.
 But it is critical that they work in harmony, with frequent touchpoints along the way.

 In our work with companies undergoing a merger or restructuring, we’ve identified a number of best practices for ensuring that branding firms and IMOs work effectively together.

 1. Meet early and often.
 There are inevitable overlaps between what the branding firm and IMO are expected to handle.
 Defining exactly who is responsible for what is essential.
 Establishing a clear line of sight into IMO workstreams and deliverables is critical at an early stage to understand where overlaps can be avoided – and ensure that the brand is in lockstep with the emerging business, technology and personnel strategies.